-Supplemental Type Certificate (STC) SA1509SO specifies a design for a cargo door, associated cargo door cutout, and door systems.
-STC SA1543SO specifies a design for a Class "E" cargo interior with a cargo restraint barrier net.
-STCs SA1444SO and SA1896SO specify a design for both of these subject areas.
-(All of these STCs are held by Pemco.)
-As discussed in NPRMs, Rules Docket No. 97-NM-81-AD (the final rule, AD 98-26-21, amendment 39-10964, was published in the Federal Register on January 12, 1999 (64 FR 2061)), which is applicable to certain Boeing Model 727 series airplanes that have been converted from a passenger to a cargocarrying ("freighter") configuration, the FAA has conducted a design review of Boeing Model 727 series airplanes modified in accordance with STCs SA1590SO and SA1543SO and has identified several potential unsafe conditions.
-(Results of this design review are contained in "FAA Freighter Conversion STC Review, Report Number 1, dated September 23-26, 1996," (hereinafter referred to as "the Design Review Report"), which is included in the Rules Docket, 97-NM-
+Supplemental Type Certificates (STC) SA1797SO and SA1368SO (held by Aeronautical Engineers, Inc.) specify a design for a main deck cargo door, associated cargo door cutout, and door systems.
+STC SA1798SO (held by Aeronautical Engineers, Inc.) specifies a design for a Class "E" cargo interior with a cargo barrier.
+As discussed in NPRM, Rules Docket No. 97-NM-79-AD (the final rule, AD 98-26-19, amendment 39-10962, was published in the Federal Register on January 12, 1999 (64 FR 2016)), which is applicable to certain Boeing Model 727 series airplanes that have been converted from a passenger to a cargo-carrying ("freighter") configuration, the FAA has conducted a design review of Boeing Model 727 series airplanes modified in accordance with STCs SA1797SO and SA1798SO and has identified several potential unsafe conditions.
+[Results of this design review are contained in "FAA Freighter Conversion STC Review, Report Number 3, dated January 27, 1997," hereinafter referred to as "the Design Review Report," which is included in the Rules Docket for 97-NM-233-AD.]

-235-AD.)
 This NPRM proposes corrective action for three of those potential unsafe conditions that relate to the following three areas: main deck cargo door hinge, main deck cargo door systems, and main deck cargo barrier.